simoncham/study/questions.md

 Please prepare your code of the answers with programming language `C#`.

-Choose 3 out of the folloiwng 4 questions to answer.
+Choose 3 out of the following 4 questions to answer.

 ## How To Submit